-I had some questions in the beginning, just like everyone else—whether an expensive lens would make my photos better, whether getting strobes will help, whether working in a studio will make a photo more awesome.
-Whether any or all of the above are really absolutely necessary in taking good pictures.
+I had some questions in the beginning, just like everyone else—whether an expensive lens would make my photos better, whether getting strobes would help, whether working in a studio would make a photo more awesome, whether any or all of the above were really absolutely necessary in taking good pictures.

 Sure, all of these things definitely make a difference, but as a beginner with barely trained eyes, there was a lot to learn with just the kit lens.
-18-55mm is a pretty good range, so after a friend's advice, it's what I stuck with for a long time.
+18-55mm is a pretty good range, so after a friend's advice, it was what I stuck with for a long time.

 My First Light

-Something else that was interesting to explore was working with a light source.
-I got myself a second hand 1kw Arri hotlight from a friend for US$500, and rented Bowens and Profotos when I had jobs.
-You'd be surprised at how much you can do with just a single light alone.
-I experimented with it plenty and learnt lighting that way.
+Something else that was interesting to explore was working with a single light source.
+I got myself a second hand 1kw Arri hotlight from a friend for US$500, and experimented with it plenty and learnt lighting that way.
+You'd be surprised at how much you can do with just one light alone.
+(When I had jobs, I rented Profotos, Bowens, and Elinchroms.)

-Here are some shots done in the family's living room with one light.
+Here are some shots done in my family's living room with one light.
 I always had to clear our sofa away, but it made just enough room for all of these: